8-track cartridge

 The 8-track tape (formally Stereo 8; commonly called eight-track cartridge, eight-track tape, and eight-track) is a magnetic-tape sound-recording technology that was popular from the mid-1960s until the early 1980s, when the compact cassette, which antedated the 8-track system, surpassed it in popularity for recorded music.

 The format was commonly used in cars and was most popular in the United States and Canada, and to a lesser extent, in the United Kingdom, Ireland, and Japan.
 One advantage of the 8-track tape cartridge was that it could play continuously in an endless loop, and did not have to be ejected, turned around, and reinserted to play the entire tape.
 After about 80 minutes of playing time, the tape would start again at the beginning.
-Because of the loop, no rewind is needed.
-The only options the user has are play, fast forward, record, and program (track) change.
+Because of the loop, no rewind is possible; the only options the user has are: play, fast forward, record, and program (track) change.

-The Stereo 8 Cartridge was created in 1964 by a consortium led by Bill Lear of Lear Jet Corporation, along with Ampex, Ford Motor Company, General Motors, Motorola, and RCA Victor Records (RCA—Radio Corporation of America).
+The Stereo 8 Cartridge was created in 1965 by a consortium led by Bill Lear of Lear Jet Corporation, along with Ampex, Ford Motor Company, General Motors, Motorola, and RCA Victor Records (RCA—Radio Corporation of America).

-The 8-track tape format is now considered obsolete, although some collectors refurbish these tapes and players, and some bands issue these tapes as a novelty.
-Cheap Trick's The Latest in 2009 was issued on 8-track, as was Dolly Parton's A Holly Dolly Christmas in 2020, the latter with an exclusive bonus track.
+While the 8-track format is now considered obsolete, some collectors refurbish cartridges and players, and some artists have continued to release music on 8-track, largely for the novelty factor.
+Cheap Trick's 2009 album The Latest was issued on 8-track, as was Dolly Parton's 2020 Christmas album A Holly Dolly Christmas, the latter including an exclusive bonus track.